Strained investment returns translating into rate increases

 The issue of low-interest bond rates affecting insurance carriers isn’t new, but by some estimates, the difficulty is reaching a new height as a host of broader, macro-economic factors take shape that will most likely push rates up for policy holders.
 And property-casual carriers are particularly vulnerable, given the industry’s long-held practice of investing premium dollars to generate what were once healthy profits.

-According to figures released by the National Association of Insurance Commissioners, released by SNL Financial, the net yield for property and casualty carriers invested assets hit an all-time low of 3.68 percent.
+According to figures from the National Association of Insurance Commissioners, released by SNL Financial, the net yield for property and casualty carriers invested assets hit an all-time low of 3.68 percent.
 At the same time, the amount of “junk” bonds as a percentage of investments increased by 31.3 percent to reach an all-time high of 4.07 percent.

 “All property and casualty companies are seeing it,” said Kevin Walker, chief financial officer of Fireman’s Fund Insurance Company in Novato.
 “It’s something we all have to work through and work with.”